 - Place the measured shortening in the freezer for 20-30 minutes before you start.

 - Preheat the oven to 425 degrees.
 Use parchment paper or a Silpat mat to line a baking sheet.
-Depending on the size of your scooper, this recipe produces 9-12 scones.
+Depending on the size of your scooper, this Pine Scented Scones Recipe produces 9-12 scones.

 - Cream the shortening with the dry ingredients in a mixing bowl or food processor: flours, sugar, baking powder, baking soda, and salt.
 When trying to blend, add the milk and pine syrup.
 The berries should be added last.

 - Scoop out a section of dough with your scoop.
 You have two options: rounded or non-shaped.
 To form, create a triangular shape with your fingertips.
 I arranged my almonds in the form of a pine cone, which you can do too!
 Scoop the scones out and dip them in the sliced almonds for a quicker process.
 Hey, it’s just the same to me.

 - Bake the scones for 12-15 minutes in the oven.
 Allow for full cooling of the scones.

 - To make the glaze: combine half a cup of vegan powdered sugar, a dash of whiskey, and a dollop of pine syrup in a tiny cup.
 It can be the consistency of Elmer’s Glue.
 Add more powdered sugar if it’s too thin; if it’s too stiff, add more gin or syrup.

 - Make this pine syrup and these delicious scones together!
 They’re a fantastic addition to the breakfast or brunch menu.